DIG-Kaust/Devito-fwi/README.md

 - [ ] Create ``acousticfwi`` wrapper that can implement multi-stage acoustic FWI with time-space masking (and can specialize to any alternative case)
 - [ ] Improve handling of user-defined source wavelets
+- [ ] Create NonLinear operator template class to be used for both propagators and norms implementing basic operations such as sum, multiply, etc...